Business

 Electric vs Petrol Golf Cart Running Costs in Australia: A Full Lifetime Cost Breakdown product guide

 Most Australian golf cart buyers focus almost entirely on the purchase price.
-It's the number on the sticker, the figure in the finance quote, and the easiest point of comparison between two carts sitting side by side in a dealership.
-But for a vehicle you may operate for a decade or more — on a golf course, around a retirement village, across a rural property, or at a resort — the purchase price is often the least important number in the total cost equation.
+It's the number on the sticker, the figure in the finance quote, and the easiest point of comparison between two carts sitting side by side at a dealership.
+But for a vehicle you'll operate for a decade or more — on a golf course, around a retirement village, across a rural property, or at a resort — the purchase price is often the least important number in the equation.

-This article does the maths that most buyers skip.
-Using current Australian energy rates, ACCC-verified fuel prices, manufacturer-published service intervals, and real battery replacement data, it builds a complete lifetime cost model for both electric and petrol golf carts over a 10-year ownership horizon.
-The results are unambiguous for most use cases — but there are important exceptions worth understanding before you commit.
+At InGolf & Utility, we give buyers the full picture before they commit to a powertrain.
+This article does the maths most buyers skip.
+Using current Australian energy rates, ACCC-verified fuel prices, manufacturer-published service intervals, and real battery replacement data, it builds a complete lifetime cost model for both electric and petrol golf carts across a 10-year ownership horizon.
+The results are clear for most use cases — but there are genuine exceptions worth understanding before you commit.

 (For a plain-English explanation of how each powertrain type actually works, see our guide on [How Electric and Petrol Golf Carts Work: A Plain-English Explainer for Australian Buyers].)

 This is not a theoretical concern.
 Between June 2023 and June 2025, power costs in Australia surged 27% above the consumer price index.
-Meanwhile, average petrol prices across Australia's five largest cities reached 178.8 cents per litre in the September quarter of 2025.
-Both inputs to your running cost equation are rising — but they are not rising at the same rate, and that asymmetry has significant implications for which powertrain you choose.
+Meanwhile, average petrol prices across Australia's five largest cities reached 180.4 cents per litre in the December quarter of 2025.
+Both inputs to your running cost equation are rising — but not at the same rate, and that asymmetry has real implications for which powertrain you choose.

-Before calculating running costs, we need a realistic purchase price baseline for each powertrain type in the Australian market.
+Before calculating running costs, you need a realistic purchase price baseline for each powertrain type in the Australian market.

 Cart Type Entry Level Mid-Range Premium